Lavender333/tradedashboard/README.md

 # tradedashboard

-Command-line helper to pull recent Micro E-mini S&P 500 (MES) data from Finnhub, compute intraday reference levels, and print a quick trading bias summary.
+Tools to pull recent Micro E-mini S&P 500 (MES) data from Finnhub, compute intraday reference levels, and show a trading bias summary.
+You can run it as a terminal helper or as a lightweight Flask dashboard ("Lavender mode").

-This repository contains only a command-line script; there is no separate frontend or backend service.
-The helper runs locally to fetch data from Finnhub and prints the computed levels directly to your terminal.

 ## Setup
 1. Use Python 3.10+.